vandijkstef/SSS_Eindopdracht_VDS-SB/README.md

 - Allow comments on a photo, even by anomynous users
 - Allow users to register
 - Allow photo owners to edit or delete their photo

+## Maybe

+- Comment with an image

+### DB Edits

+- Added column 'username' and 'is_user' into comments table ALTER TABLE comments ADD username varchar(255)
+	ALTER TABLE comments ADD is_user boolean